dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/growing/reviews/README.md

 --> Always shared my self-review with my team, and encouraged others to do so as well.
 --> Sharing my previous 360s here.
 --> Impressed by sales QBRs where they basically need to do a "public 360"!!

+# TODO
+* TODO(dmontauk): organize all my own performance reviews to show folks a history over a whole career.